First lady: Use in non-English speaking countries

 French-speaking countries have used the term première dame for first ladies, regardless of where the first lady is from.
 At least one article, published in 2017, used the term premier monsieur for first gentleman.
-For that particular article, it was used to discuss the possibility of Louis Aliot becoming first gentleman, should his domestic partner, Marine Le Pen, win that year's presidential election.
-Emmanuel Macron defeated Le Pen in that year's election.
+For that particular article, it was used to discuss the possibility of Louis Aliot becoming first gentleman, should his domestic partner, Marine Le Pen, win that year's presidential election, however Emmanuel Macron defeated Le Pen in that year's election.

 Portuguese-speaking countries have used the term primeira-dama or "Primeira Dama" for first ladies.
 The term is used regardless of where the person is from.
 The term primeiro-cavalheiro is used for first gentlemen.

 In Spanish-speaking countries, the term primera dama is used for first ladies, regardless of the country the person is from.
 The term primer caballero has been used for first gentlemen.

 Sinophone countries have used the term 第一夫人 (dìyī fūrén) as a term for first ladies, also without regards as to where the first lady is from.